 I dug around in my stash and found these crib spindles.
-I didn’t even have to measure.
+Because of the way they're made, I didn't have to measure...
 I cut them on the natural indentations on the spindles.

 This is what I got!
 34 of them.

-I painted each of them using three different colors.
+I painted each of the lego table knobs using three different colors.